Propane vs Butane vs Isobutane Gas

 Improved Yields for Greenhouses with Butane – Butane Gas

-Butane (butane gas) is favoured, over propane, for use as fuel in greenhouses.
+Butane (butane gas) is favoured, over propane gas, for use as fuel in greenhouses.

 It provides both heat and enriches the atmosphere with CO2, which aids in plant growth.

-While both propane and butane are environmentally friendly fuels, butane does have an extra carbon atom (C4H10 vs C3H8) that results in ⅓ more CO2 when burned.
+While both propane gas and butane gas are environmentally friendly fuels, butane gas does have an extra carbon atom (C4H10 vs C3H8) that results in ⅓ more CO2 when burned.

 Improved yields make it the preferred choice for greenhouse use.

-Butane or Propane Gas Availability Around the World
+Butane Gas or Propane Gas Availability Around the World

 Propane gas is generally available in most countries.

-Butane can be a bit harder to find in some areas.
+Butane gas can be a bit harder to find in some areas.

-In NZ, we have both propane and butane and it is commonly supplied as a 60:40 propane/butane gas bottle mix.
+In NZ, we have both propane gas and butane gas and it is commonly supplied as a 60:40 propane butane gas bottle mix.

-In many other countries it is available, either as pure butane or blended with propane.
+In many other countries it is available, either as pure butane gas or propane butane gas mix.

-For many people considering propane vs butane vs isobutane, the 3 different gases are indistinguishable and never pose an issue.
+For many people considering propane gas vs butane gas vs isobutane gas , the 3 different gases are indistinguishable and never pose an issue.

 However, for others they provide the flexibility to use them for various specialised applications.